John Stapp: Wind-blast experiments

 Stapp also participated in wind-blast experiments, in which he flew in jet aircraft at high speeds to determine whether or not it was safe for a pilot to remain with his aircraft if the canopy should accidentally blow off.
 Stapp stayed with his aircraft at a speed of 570 mph with the canopy removed, and suffered no injurious effects from the wind blasts.
 Among these experiments was one of the first high-altitude skydives, executed by Stapp himself.
 He also supervised research programs in the field of human factors in escape from aircraft.

 Stapp's law

 Stapp was an inveterate collector of aphorisms and adages, kept a logbook of such, and the practice spread to his entire working group.
 He published a collection of these in 1992.
 Stapp is credited with being the popularizer, as well as the author of the final form of the principle known as Murphy's law, "Anything that can go wrong, will go wrong."

-Stapp is credited with creating Stapp's Law (or Stapp's Ironic Paradox) during his work on the project.
+Stapp is credited with creating Stapp's Law during his work on the project.
 It states: "The universal aptitude for ineptitude makes any human accomplishment an incredible miracle."